 Dr Wardropper is the current Director of The Frick Collection in New York, a position he accepted in 2011.
 He was previously with the Metropolitan Museum of Art as the Iris and B Gerald Cantor Chairman of the Department of European Sculpture and Decorative Arts.

-Dr Wardropper believes in the exploration of collection, such as the research happening in the Center for the History of Collecting at the Frick Art Reference Library.
+Dr Wardropper believes in the exploration of collection, such as the research happening in the Centre for the History of Collecting at the Frick Art Reference Library.
 According to Dr Wardropper, "Collecting is a fundamental human activity that deserves scrutiny."

 The evening will be hosted by Jonathan Stone and his wife, Professor Louise Harpman of New York University's Gallatin School, and is by invitation only.